Republicans meet late into night as Trump demands new U.S. healthcare plan

 House Speaker Paul Ryan's spokeswoman, AshLee Strong, said: "The House passed an Obamacare repeal-and-replace bill we are proud of and we hope the Senate will take similar action."

-Additional reporting by Susan Cornwell, Richard Cowan, Yasmeen Abutaleb and Susan Heavey
+Writing by John Whitesides and Lisa Lambert; Additional reporting by Susan Cornwell, Richard Cowan, Yasmeen Abutaleb and Susan Heavey; Editing by Leslie Adler, Peter Cooney and Richard Pullin